 Former Baton Rouge doctor sentenced to federal prison for dealing unnecessary prescriptions

-BATON ROUGE - A former Baton Rouge doctor was sentenced to over ten years in federal prison after being convicted for distribution of controlled substances by a physician.
+BATON ROUGE - A former Baton Rouge doctor was sentenced to 15 years in federal prison after being convicted for distribution of controlled substances by a physician.

 Randy Lamartiniere, 64, wrote "medically unnecessary prescriptions" for several drugs including fentanyl, Adderall, and oxycodone between March 2015 and January 2016, in exchange for cash payments ranging from $100 to $300.